-Presenter Frank Neville, senior vice president for strategic initiatives & chief of staff, will discuss the new leadership structure, the alignment of current roles with Georgia Tech’s overall goals/priorities, and how the Institute plans to manage and execute its outreach.
-In addition, Frank will focus on emerging trends from the strategic planning efforts and priority areas for the chief of staff and president’s cabinet as well as the GT campus community as a whole.
+Presenter Frank Neville, senior vice president for strategic initiatives and chief of staff, will discuss the new leadership structure, the alignment of current roles with Georgia Tech’s overall goals/priorities, and how the Institute plans to manage and execute its outreach.
+In addition, Frank will note emerging trends from the strategic planning efforts and priority areas for the chief of staff and president’s cabinet as well as the GT campus community as a whole.

-Looking for ways to connect with others around positive social change—on and off campus—while at Georgia Tech?
-Join Serve-Learn-Sustain, Office of Campus Sustainability, and Civic Engagement to learn about programs and initiatives (curricular and co-curricular) at Tech related to service learning, sustainability, and community engagement.
-This panel discussion features Rebecca Watts Hull, Service Learning and Partnerships Specialist with the Center for Serve-Learn-Sustain, Sarah Neville, Campus Sustainability Project Manager, Office of Campus Sustainability, Sarah Strohmenger, Director for Civic Engagement, and students experienced with each of the three offices.
+Looking for ways to connect with others around positive social change — on and off campus — while at Georgia Tech?
+Join Serve-Learn-Sustain, the Office of Campus Sustainability, and Civic Engagement to learn about programs and initiatives (curricular and co-curricular) at Tech related to service learning, sustainability, and community engagement.
+This panel discussion will feature Rebecca Watts Hull, Service Learning and Partnerships Specialist with the Center for Serve-Learn-Sustain; Sarah Neville, Campus Sustainability Project Manager, Office of Campus Sustainability; Sarah Strohmenger, Director for Civic Engagement; and students experienced with each of these three offices.

 Jim Kirk, assistant vice president for Institute Budget Planning and Administration, discusses how the Institute is organized financially during the Demystifying How Georgia Tech Works event.